Protesters pick 3 sites as mass transit shut down

 writer: Online Reporters

-Anti-government protesters prepared to gather at three sites in Bangkok on Saturday afternoon, in defiance of an emergency decree and despite a government-ordered shutdown of nearly all mass rail transit in the capital.
+Anti-government protesters converged on three sites in Bangkok on Saturday afternoon, in defiance of an emergency decree and despite a government-ordered shutdown of nearly all mass rail transit in the capital.

-Rally participants were asked to go to the location closest to them: the Lat Phrao interchange, Udom Suk BTS station or Wong Wian Yai roundabout.
-The locations were confirmed in a tweet sent out by United Front of Thammasat and Demonstration at 3.08pm.
+Rally participants were asked to go to the location closest to them: the Lat Phrao transit interchange, Udom Suk BTS station or the Wong Wian Yai roundabout.
+The locations were confirmed in a tweet sent out by United Front of Thammasat and Demonstration (UFTD) at 3.08pm.

+Within an hour, large groups of demonstrators had made their way — on foot, motorcycle, taxi, tuk tuk and car pool in the absence of mass transit — to each of the venues, raising three-finger salutes along the way.
+The biggest group was seen at Lat Phrao, where about 2,000 people had gathered.
+The group at Udom Suk subsequently set out for the Bang Na intersection, with at least 1,000 arriving there around 4.30pm.

+Smaller gatherings also materialised at some other locations, including Samyan Mitrtown at Phaya Thai and Rama IV roads, and the Asok BTS station.

+As well, UFTD said parallel rallies were to be held from 4pm to 6pm in 17 provinces: Ubon Thani, Nong Khai, Roi Et, Chon Buri (Pattaya), Nakhon Pathom, Phayao, Chiang Rai, Nakhon Sawan, Kalasin, Uttaradit, Trang, Udon Thani, Nakhon Ratchasima, Surin, Sakon Nakhon, Khon Kaen and Songkhla.

-For many, getting to a protest site could be difficult.
+For many in Bangkok, getting to a protest site could be difficult.
 All 40 stations on the BTS Skytrain system were shut down at 3pm and would remain closed until midnight, the operator announced on its Twitter account.
 It said the shutdown was “due to an emergency decree announced by the government”.

 The 38-station MRT Blue Line was closed at 12.30pm and the closure of the Purple Line followed at 3.30.
 “For the safety and security of passengers, MRT Blue Line and Purple Line will be temporarily closed.
 We will resume the service as soon as posible when the situation returns to normal.
 We apologise for any inconvenience,” the operator said on its MRT Bangkok Metro Facebook page.